Bill Clinton sexual assault and misconduct allegations: Bill Clinton

-Clinton has adamantly denied all four accusations.
+Bill Clinton has adamantly denied all four accusations.
 Through his representatives, Clinton has responded to the allegations by casting doubt on the credibility of the accusers, saying that (in the case of Broaddrick and Willey) they previously testified under oath that Clinton never made unwanted advances.
 Several witnesses close to Willey and Jones have stated that the two women described their encounter with Clinton as consensual.
 Clinton has admitted extramarital relationships with Monica Lewinsky and Gennifer Flowers, both of which have generally been accepted as consensual.

-When asked in 2018 whether he would have approached the sexual misconduct allegations differently in the wake of the Me Too movement, Clinton said that he would not.
-When he was asked if he owed Monica Lewinsky a personal apology, Clinton said that he did not.
+When asked in 2018 whether he would have approached the sexual misconduct allegations differently in the wake of the MeToo movement, Clinton said that he would not.
+When he was asked if he owed Lewinsky a personal apology, Clinton said that he did not.

 Hillary Clinton

 Hillary Clinton has largely remained silent on the topic of the allegations against Bill.
-In her 2017 memoir What Happened, Clinton noted that Donald Trump "brought to our second debate three women who had accused my husband of bad acts decades ago", and wrote: "there were times that I was deeply unsure about whether our marriage could or should survive.
-But on those days, I asked myself the questions that mattered most to me: Do I still love him?
-And can I still be in this marriage without becoming unrecognizable to myself — twisted by anger, resentment, or remoteness?
-The answers were always yes.
-So I kept going."
+In her 2017 memoir What Happened, Clinton noted that Donald Trump "brought to our second debate three women who had accused my husband of bad acts decades ago."

 Other reactions

-In a 1998 op-ed for The New York Times titled "Feminists and the Clinton Question", feminist icon Gloria Steinem was critical of the response to the allegations against Clinton, writing:
+In a 1998 op-ed for The New York Times titled "Feminists and the Clinton Question", prominent feminist Gloria Steinem was critical of the response to the allegations against Clinton, writing:

 On the topic of the accusation by Willey against Clinton, Steinem wrote: "He is accused of having made a gross, dumb and reckless pass at a supporter during a low point in her life.
 She pushed him away, she said, and it never happened again.
 In other words, President Clinton took no for an answer", and wrote on the accusation by Jones: "As with the allegations in Ms. Willey's case, Mr. Clinton seems to have made a clumsy sexual pass, then accepted rejection."

 Steinem's article received some criticism from the media when it was published, including from the New York Times itself.
 Conservative commentator Ann Coulter derided Steinem's understanding of sexual assault as "the boss gets one free grope."
 Caitlin Flanagan, writing for The Atlantic in 2017, described the article as "notorious" and that it "must surely stand as one of the most regretted public actions of [Steinem's] life", saying that the article "slut-shamed, victim-blamed, and age-shamed; it urged compassion for and gratitude to the man the women accused".
 Flanagan added: "Moreover … it characterized contemporary feminism as a weaponized auxiliary of the Democratic Party."

 In 2016, on the U.S. television program The View, co-host Joy Behar referred to Bill Clinton's accusers as "tramps".
 Behar apologized for the sexual slur shortly afterwards.